 Hong Kong has planned about 250 events and festivals to tie in with the tourism campaign.
 Highlights include the Hong Kong Wine & Dine Festival, the Hong Kong Open, the Dragon Boat Festival and the Hong Kong Rugby Sevens.

 When it comes to art, you can see the largest retrospective of Yayoi Kusama’s work in Asia (outside Japan) at the newly opened M+ museum (until September 2023).
-There’s also Art Basel to look forward to at the end of March.
-And in July, the Palace Museum will host an opening exhibition featuring 900 pieces, some on loan from the Louvre in Paris and others on display for the first time.
+In July, the Palace Museum will host an opening exhibition featuring 900 pieces, some on loan from the Louvre in Paris and others on display for the first time.

 Will this campaign give tourism the boost it needs in Hong Kong?